bugsounet/EXT-Keyboard/README.md

 This plugin allows to control your mirror with a keyboard.

-This plugin is an Extented plugins for `MMM-GoogleAssistant` v5.x
+This plugin is an Extented plugins for `MMM-GoogleAssistant`

-Naturally, you can use this EXT plugin with or without out `MMM-GoogleAssistant` v5.x

 ## Installation / update / configuration